mesosphere-backup/dcos-cassandra-service/docs/api-reference.md

----
+auth_token---
 post_title: API Reference
 menu_order: 80
 feature_maturity: preview
 enterprise: 'no'
 ---

 The DC/OS Apache Cassandra Service provides a REST API that can be accessed from outside the cluster.
-The <master-IP> parameter referenced below indicates the base URL of the DC/OS cluster on which the Cassandra Service is deployed.
+The <dcos_url> parameter referenced below indicates the base URL of the DC/OS cluster on which the Cassandra Service is deployed.
 Depending on the transport layer security configuration of your deployment, this may be a HTTP or a HTTPS URL.

 <a name="#rest-auth"></a>
 # REST API Authentication

 REST API requests must be authenticated.
 This authentication is only applicable for interacting with the Cassandra REST API directly.
 You do not need the token to access the Cassandra nodes themselves.

 If you are using Enterprise DC/OS, follow these instructions to [create a service account and an authentication token](https://docs.mesosphere.com/1.9/administration/id-and-access-mgt/service-auth/custom-service-auth/).
 You can then configure your service to automatically refresh the authentication token when it expires.
 To get started more quickly, you can also [get the authentication token without a service account](https://docs.mesosphere.com/1.9/administration/id-and-access-mgt/iam-api/), but you will need to manually refresh the token.

 If you are using open source DC/OS, follow these instructions to [pass your HTTP API token to the DC/OS endpoint](https://dcos.io/docs/1.9/administration/id-and-access-mgt/iam-api/).